 The Future of Working Dogs

-Otto believes that the need for dogs trained for all kinds of serious work is going to soar in the future, and more funding, facilities, and people willing to become handlers are desperately needed.
-Already, given all that they do, she says, “there is a shortage of dogs and funds to support them as well as the research to keep them healthy and performing optimally.”
+Dr. Otto believes that the need for dogs trained for all kinds of serious work is going to increase even more in the future.
+Even now, more funding, facilities, and people willing to become handlers are desperately needed.
+“There is a shortage of dogs and funds to support them,” she says, “as well as the research to keep them healthy and performing optimally.”

-The experts also say that there is no way to predict what the future needs will be and how dogs will contribute to keeping us safe and helping people recover from a horror like the events of 15 years ago.
+Experts also say that there is no way to predict what the future needs will be and how dogs will contribute to keeping us safe and helping people recover from a horror like the events of 20 years ago.